-The evolution of the information-processing paradigm during the past four decades to build intelligence and manage change in business functions and processes has generally progressed over three phases:
+The evolution of the information-processing paradigm over the last four decades to build intelligence and manage change in business functions and processes has generally progressed over three phases:

-- 1. Automation increased efficiency of operations - Rationalization of procedures streamlining of procedures and eliminating obvious bottlenecks that are revealed by automation for enhanced efficiency of operations - 3.
-Reengineering radical redesign of business processes that depends on information technology-intensive radical redesign of workflows and work processes technology-enabled organizational change, there was little, if any, emphasis on business model innovation - "rethinking the business" - as illustrated in Exhibit 2.
+- 1. Automation: increased efficiency of operations; - 2.
+Rationalization of procedures: streamlining of procedures and eliminating obvious bottlenecks that are revealed by automation for enhanced efficiency of operations; and, - 3.
+Re-engineering: radical redesign of business processes that depends upon information technology intensive radical redesign of workflows and work processes.

 The deployment of information technologies in all the three phases was based on a relatively predictable view of products and services as well as contributory organizational and industrial structures.
-Despite increase in risks and corresponding returns relevant to the three kinds of information
+Despite increase in risks and corresponding returns relevant to the three kinds of information technology enabled organizational change, there was little, if any, emphasis on business model innovation - 'rethinking the business' - as illustrated in Figure 2.

-As demand for a company's products becomes more fickle with the increasing role of customers, suppliers, and intermediaries in dynamic pricing models (e.g., eBay, mySimon.com, priceline.com, and many other "vertical" portals), external market information plays a greater role in determining the internal logistics of the product and service lines.
-The ongoing shift from the "economy of atoms" to "the economy of bits," coupled with competition encountered by brick-and-mortar stores (such as Toys "R" Us) from click-and-mortar stores (such as eToys) has resulted in a reassessment of the traditional economic factors of production.
-Renewed emphasis on information assets or, more correctly, knowledge assets, intangible assets, and intellectual capital has fed the IPO frenzy, in which virtual companies have often achieved valuation many times over their brick-andmortar analogues.
+As demand for a company's products becomes more fickle with increasing role of customers, suppliers and intermediaries in dynamic pricing models such as eBay, mysimon.com, priceline.com and a host of other 'vertical' portals, external market information plays greater role in determining the internal logistics of the product and service lines.
+Ongoing shift from the 'economy of atoms' to 'economy of bits', coupled with competition encountered by brick-and-mortar stores (such as Toys R Us) from click-and-mortar stores (such as eToys) has resulted in reassessment of traditional economic factors of production.
+Renewed emphasis on information assets, or more correctly, knowledge assets, intangible assets and intellectual capital has fed the IPO-frenzy in which virtual companies have often achieved valuation many times over their brick-and-mortar analogues.

-Most Net-based start-ups have realized that although technology is important, business model innovation is the key lever for global market share.
-Examples of such new business models include Amazon.com and e-Toys, relatively new entrants that are threatening traditional business models embodied in organizations such as Barnes and Noble and Toys "R" Us.
-It is not that traditional brick-and-mortar companies were not leading users of information technologies; the new Net-based companies have fundamentally redefined the value equations related to their internal value chains and supply chains.
-Such business model innovations represent "paradigm shifts" that characterize not only transformation at the level of business processes and process workflows, but radical rethinking of the overall business model as well as the information flows between organizations and industries.
-Not surprisingly, many brick-and-mortar companies that are playing catch-up in the E-business game are encountering serious challenges in integrating their physical and virtual value chains and supply chains.
+Most Net-based startups have realized that although technology is important, however business model innovation is the key lever for global market share.
+Examples of such new business models include Amazon.com and e-Toys, relatively new entrants that are threatening traditional business models embodied in organizations such as Barnes and Noble and Toys R Us.
+It is not that traditional brick-and-mortar companies were not leading users of information technologies, however, the new Net-based companies have fundamentally redefined the value equations related to their internal value chains and supply chains.
+Such business model innovations represent 'paradigm shifts' that characterize not only transformation at the level of business processes and process workflows, but radical rethinking of the overall business model as well as the information flows beFigure 3.
+Risk and Return in the E-World of Business tween organizations and industries.
+Not surprisingly, many brick-and-mortar companies that are playing catch-up to the e-business game are encountering serious challenges in integrating their physical and virtual value chains and supply chains.

-As noted by the business strategist Gary Hamel at an Academy of Management international meeting, the paradigm shifts characterizing the transition from the old world of business to E-world of business could account for as much as 70 percent of the known competitive players for many established companies.
-Taking this figure as a rough approximation in terms of risks and returns, one may speculate that more than 70 percent of risks and returns will depend upon companies' E-business model innovation strategies compared with the 30 percent that will depend upon use of less radical measures (see Exhibit 3).
+As noted by the business strategist Gary Hamel at an Academy of Management international meeting, the paradigm shifts characterizing the transition from the old world of business to e-world of business could account for as much as seventy percent of the known competitive players for many established companies.
+Taking this figure as a rough approximation in terms of risks and returns, one may speculate that more than 70% of risks and returns will depend upon companies' e-business model innovation strategy compared with 30% that will depend upon use of less radical measures.